dubzzz/fast-check/website/docs/advanced/race-conditions.md

   }))
 ```

-This pattern can be helpful whenever you need to make sure that continuations attached to your tasks always get called in proper contexts.
-It can be pretty useful in the case of React applications as whenever testing components, you will have to ensure that updates of states never occur outside of an `act` which can be easily ensured by defining an `act` wrapper.
+This pattern can be helpful whenever you need to make sure that continuations attached to your tasks get called in proper contexts.
+For instance, when testing React applications, one cannot perform updates of states outside of `act`.

 :::tip Finer act
 The `act` function can be defined on case by case basis instead of being defined globally for all tasks.
+Check the `act` argument available on the methods of the scheduler.
 :::

 ## Model based testing and race conditions